suketk/veritalabs/work-life-balance.md

       - question: Can I be anonymous?
         answer: Absolutely!
 There won't be any video or voice calls.
 You can also set an anonymous nickname when you join your Moai.
       - question: If I fail, what charity does my stake go to?
-        answer: By default, it goes to GiveDirectly.
+        answer: By default, it goes to GiveDirectly (we are not affiliated with them).
 It's worth noting that we've never had to do this yet - we hope you're not the first!
 If you have another preference, please email us at team@themoai.org.
       - question: How is this different from a course?
         answer: The program is focused on application, not theory.
 There will be very limited content and just enough structure for participants to grow at their own pace.
 It is the best of both worlds - the community of a class paired with the independence of self-learning.
       - question: What if I have questions or sticking points along the way?